sagemath/trac_to_gh/Issue 4338.md

 # Issue 4338: optimize computation of victor_miller basis and use this for level 1 modular forms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4338

 Original creator: was